[FL] Fluorite Lens / [Super ED] Super ED (Extra-low Dispersion ) Glass / [ED] ED Glass

-As focal lengths get longer, lenses built with conventional optical glass have difficulties with chromatic aberration, and as a result images suffer from lower contrast, lower color quality, and lower resolution.
+Lenses built with conventional optical glass have difficulties with chromatic aberration, and as a result images suffer from lower contrast, lower colour quality, and lower resolution.
 To counter such problems, ED glass was developed and is included in select lenses.
 It dramatically improves chromatic aberration at telephoto ranges, and provides superior contrast across the entire image, even at large aperture settings.
-Super ED glass provides enhanced compensation for chromatic aberration.
+Super ED glass and fluorite lens provide enhanced compensation for chromatic aberration.
+Fluorite is also lighter than normal optical glass, contributing to reduced overall lens weight.

 Original Sony Nano AR Coating technology produces a lens coating that features a precisely defined regular nano-structure that allows accurate light transmission while effectively suppressing reflections that can cause flare and ghosting.
 The reflection suppression characteristics of the Nano AR Coating are superior to conventional anti-reflective coatings, including coatings that use an irregular nano-structure, providing a notable improvement in clarity, contrast, and overall image quality.